Narendra Modi attends Shinzo Abe’s state funeral in Japan

 Prime Minister Narendra Modi on Tuesday attended the state funeral of former Japanese Prime Minister Shinzo Abe in Tokyo.

+Abe, who was Japan’s longest-serving prime minister and one of its most powerful figures, was assassinated during a political campaign event in Nara city on July 8.
+He was cremated at a private funeral in Tokyo on July 12.

-Abe, who was assassinated on July 8, had received a private funeral.
-However, it is the first time since 1967 that a former prime minister has been given a state funeral, reported Reuters.
+This is the first time since 1967 that a former prime minister has been given a state funeral, reported Reuters.

 Ahead of the funeral, Modi met his Japanese counterpart Fumio Kishida and conveyed his condolences for Abe’s death, reported PTI.
-He told Kishida about contributions made by Abe in strengthening India-Japan partnership as well in conceptualising the vision of a free, open and inclusive Indo-Pacific region, reported The Indian Express.
+He told Kishida about contributions made by Abe in strengthening the India-Japan partnership as well as conceptualising the vision of a free, open and inclusive Indo-Pacific region, reported The Indian Express.

 “The bilateral meeting between Modi and Kishida during the upcoming visit is an opportunity for the two leaders to reaffirm their commitment to further strengthening of India-Japan Special Strategic and Global Partnership,” India’s Foreign Secretary Vinay Kwatra told PTI.